 The Internal Audit department meets all the Standards for the Professional Practice of Internal Auditing set by The Institute of Internal Auditors.

-KPMG, was engaged to supplement the internal audit function in the current financial year since Q4 of FY2010-11.
-The Company will continue to outsource its internal audit function to KPMG in FY2011-12.
+KPMG had been engaged to supplement the internal audit function since 4Q FY2010-11.
+The Company will continue to engage KPMG to supplement its internal audit function in FY2012-13.

 PRINCIPLE 14: REGULAR, EFFECTIVE AND FAIR COMMUNICATION WITH SHAREHOLDERS